 Puerto Rico has not historically practiced or considered beach nourishment or BUDM; however, the territory's beaches were eroded by Hurricane Maria in 2017 and have not recovered (Barreto-Orta et al. 2019; Mendez-Tejeda et al. 2020).
-Few sediment inventory studies, regulations, or policies exist, but efforts are underway to develop project guidelines.
+Few regulations or policies exist, but efforts are underway to develop project guidelines.
 Puerto Rico is relying heavily on Florida's experience and regulations to protect sea turtles.